top of page

 You call this a synagogue!

-The synagogue ruins of Beit Alfa were discovered by members of Kibbutz Hefsibah while doing irrigation work and is now a national park.
+The synagogue ruins of Beit Alfa were discovered by members of Kibbutz Hefsibah while doing irrigation work.
+These ruins would subsequently become the focal point of a national park.

-In contrast to synagogues built during the Roman period, such as the synagogue at Baram, the exterior of this building was not elaborate.
-This would have been deliberate so as not to overshadow churches in the area.
-All its beauty was inside the building, including its mosaic floor.
-As the movie here points out, the mosaic was made by local artisans who would have done a cheaper job than artisans from outside the country.
+In contrast to synagogues built during the Roman period, such as the synagogue at Bar’am, the exteriors of Byzantine synagogues were not elaborate.
+This ensured that the Jews maintained a low profile and that their houses of worship did not overshadow churches in the area.
+All beauty was inside their synagogues, and especially their mosaic floors.
+As the movie points out, this mosaic was made by local artisans who would have done a cheaper job than specialists from outside the country.

-One’s first reaction on seeing its mosaic floor may well be surprise.
+One’s first reaction on seeing this mosaic floor may well be surprise.
 What is a sun god riding on a chariot doing in a synagogue?
-And what about the pictures of women at its far corners, and other human figures at the bottom?
-One never sees human representations in a synagogue nowadays, and depictions of pagan gods would be completely unacceptable.
+And what about the pictures of women at its far corners, and other human figures at its edge?
+Nowadays, one does not see human representations in a synagogue, and depictions of pagan gods would be completely unacceptable.

-However, it is worth recalling that the people who built this synagogue were living in a completely monotheistic country, and the figures within the zodiac were not thought of in pagan terms.
+It is worth recalling that the people who built this synagogue were living in a completely monotheistic country, and the figures within the zodiac were not thought of in pagan terms.
+The concept of the zodiac is originally Persian, but it was accepted by Jews and is mentioned in the Talmud.
+It is seen in other ancient synagogues in Israel, such as in Tzipori and Hamat Tiveria.
 Representations of the zodiac are also found in Christian churches.
-Although originally from Persia, Jews also accepted the zodiac and it is mentioned in the Talmud.
-Hence, the zodiac is also found in other ancient synagogues in Israel, such as in Tzipori and Hamat Tiveria.
 It signifies the passage of time, while the four women represent the four seasons of the year.

-What we have here are symbols that were popular in the prevailing non-Jewish culture and which were also adopted by Jews.
-Nowadays, the zodiac is not part of popular Jewish culture and looks very out of place.
+What we see here are symbols that were popular in the prevailing non-Jewish culture and which were adopted by Jews.
+Nowadays, the zodiac is not part of popular Jewish culture and it looks out of place.

-More about the mosaic.
+More about the other pictures in the mosaic.
 The lower panel shows the story of the Binding of Isaac.
 The top panel is known as the Torah Shrine and shows two lions.
-The lion is the symbol of Judah.
-King David was also from the tribe of Judah.
-Temple objects such as a lulav, etrog and shofar, and two seven-branched menorahs are on each side of the shrine and express the longing for the rebuilding of the Temple.
+The lion is the symbol of Judah, and King David was also from the tribe of Judah.
+The lulav, etrog and shofar, and the two seven-branched menorahs on each side of the shrine are Temple objects and express the longing for the rebuilding of the Temple.

 bottom of page